sidebar

-Great Spotted Kiwi (Apteryx haastii)
+The Great Spotted Kiwi

 The Kiwi is the national bird of New Zealand.
 It is flightless, its feathers appear as hairs.

-There are five (5) species of Kiwi:
+There are five (5) species of Kiwi :

-Arthur's Pass National Park is home to about 2,800 Great Spotted Kiwi.
-The population is slowly recovering.
+Great Spotted KiwiArthur's Pass National Park is home to the Great Spotted Kiwi.
 Both the Great & Little Spotted Kiwis are only found in the South Island.

 Kiwis are mainly nocturnal, however can still function during the day if the need arises.
 It is not un-usual to see Kiwi on Stewart Island foraging for food mid-afternoon.